sunng87/node-geohash/README.md

 Find all 8 neighbors `[n, ne, e, se, s, sw, w, nw]` of a geohash integer.
 This method is more efficient than running the geohash.neighbor method multiple times for all directions.
 The `bitDepth` should be specified, but defaults to 52 bits.

-## About Geohash

-Check [Wikipedia](http://en.wikipedia.org/wiki/Geohash "Wiki page for geohash") for more information.

 ## Node-Geohash for browser

 We recently added a [browserify](http://browserify.org/) hook in `npm